beta6nine9/zabbix_rsm/automated-tests/framework/README.md

 Compares contents of an archive file with contents on the filesystem.
 Archive should be filename of a compressed tar file, relative to the test case file (e.g., `001-test-case-input-files.tar.gz`).

+### prepare-server-database

+*(ignored)*

+Drops the database, then creates new database with initial data in it.

+### execute-sql-query

+*query,param,param,param,...*

+Executes query (update, insert, delete).
+Use `?` in the query as placeholders for params.

+### compare-sql-query

+*query,value,value,value,...*

+Selects data from the database and compares it with expected values.

 ### fill-history

 *host,item,delay,clock,value,value,value,...*